Vaccination tips

 If you're nervous, have support

-Tips for pēpi and tamariki immunisations
+Tips for babies and children

 Talking, cuddling, and holding your tamariki will help distract them from the injection and soothe them afterwards if they're upset.